MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Warehousing/how-to-pick-for-internal-operations-in-advanced-warehousing.md

  You cannot create a warehouse pick document from scratch because a pick activity is always part of a workflow, either in a pull or a push scenario.

  You can create the warehouse pick document in a push fashion by selecting **Create Whse.
 Pick** on the source document, such as a released assembly order or warehouse shipment.
-For more information, see Whse.\-Source \- Create Document and [How to: Pick Items for Warehouse Shipment](../WarehouseActivities/how-to-pick-items-for-warehouse-shipment.md).
+For more information, see Whse.-Source - Create Document and [How to: Pick Items for Warehouse Shipment](../WarehouseActivities/how-to-pick-items-for-warehouse-shipment.md).

  Alternatively, you can create the warehouse pick document in a pull fashion by using the **Pick Worksheet** window to detect pick requests, both for shipment and internal operations, and then create the required warehouse pick documents.